-- Did you enjoy the activity? - What was the most surprising thing in the activity for you? - How was the process to recreate and reuse the materials you got? - Have you ever created something reusing some materials? - Are you usually recycling at home? - What kind of materials you can reuse to create training equipment? - What kind of materials you use for your training can be reused in other ways? - Is your club recycling or reusing something?
-Do they have any policy to reduce waste or differentiate it?
+- Did you enjoy the activity? - What was the most surprising thing in the activity for you? - How was the process to recreate and reuse the materials you got? - Have you ever created something reusing some materials? - Are you usually recycling at home? - What kind of materials you can reuse to create training equipment?
+For example t-shirts? - Is your club recycling or reusing something?
+Do they have any policy to reduce waste or differentiate it? - In this exercise you were using tetrapak, what do you think you can also create out of it?